Cookie Dough Bites (candy): Variety

-Cookie Dough Bites consist of various cookie and cake-inspired flavors and variety.
-The variety differentiate themselves with their core cookie dough center, but also through their coating, utilizing dark chocolate and white crème (white chocolate) at times.
+Cookie Dough Bites consist of various cookie and cake-inspired flavors and varieties.
+The variety differentiate themselves with its core cookie dough center, but also through its coating, utilizing dark chocolate and white crème (white chocolate) at times.
 There are even Chocolate Chip Cookie Dough Bites and Red Velvet bites-flavored sodas released in recent years.

 Flavors

 Although not all of these flavors are currently in production, many remain in distribution: